-In the example files base.py and base_gui.py, the signal source is generating samples at a rate of $48\,\mathrm{kHz}$, which is much lower than the USRP can support.
-This is the value of the variable fs_src used below.
-The D/A conversion rate is fixed at $128\,\mathrm{MHz}$, and the USRP supports any interpolation rate f = 4n, where $n \in \{1, \dots, 128\}$.
-In this particular lab, it is not possible to use the smallest allowed values of this interpolation rate.
-We need to choose a suitable interpolation factor for the USRP, and in addition to that, we also need to upsample the signal in the host computer before sending it to the USRP.
-In our case, the interpolation rate needs to be rational since $48\cdot10^3$ does not divide $128\cdot10^6/4$.
+In the example files base.py and base_gui.py, the signal source is generating samples at a rate of 48 kHz, which is much lower than the USRP can support.
+The D/A conversion rate is fixed at 128 MHz, and the USRP supports any interpolation factor f = 4n, where $n \in \{1, ..., 128\}$.
+Thus, we need to choose a suitable interpolation factor for the USRP, and in addition to that, we also need to upsample the signal in the host computer before sending it to the USRP.
+In our case, the interpolation rate needs to be rational since $48 \cdot 10^3$ does not divide $128 \cdot 10^6/4$.
 We will therefore be using the block blks2.rational_resampler, which combines interpolation and decimation to perform rational resampling.
-The following relation has to hold: